mchan5205/MKS22X-FinalProject/README.md

   fixed bug where rolling coukd move too far added rolling immuunity to projectiles
 5/29/19
-  added player shooting
-  added collision with projectiles and mship also using triangle area 5/28/19 added collision with player and projectiles using triangle area 5/22/19 allowed for projectiles to move made mship attacks made projectiles target the player fixed bug with movement(used to not be smooth) by using booleans 5/21/19 created projectile class created mship class made player a triangle instead of rectangle
+  added player shooting with left click added collision with projectiles and mship also using triangle area 5/28/19 added collision with player and projectiles using triangle area 5/22/19 allowed for projectiles to move made mship attacks at time intervals of 1 sec made projectiles that target the player fixed bug with movement(used to not be smooth) by using booleans 5/21/19 created projectile class created mship class added triangle for mship class depiction made player a triangle instead of rectangle
 5/20/19
   created basic map